Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh lives in a yellow submarine.
-A yellow submarine.
-Yellow submarine.
+The Iraq war is over because the US sent Jayesh to Iraq

-Updated on: [24/1/2025]
+Updated on: [25/1/2025]
 <!-- #jokeEnd -->